 Your chair height and armrest position significantly impact how effectively a vertical mouse can reduce strain.
 Your elbow should be positioned at approximately 90 degrees when using your mouse, with your upper arm hanging naturally at your side.
 If your desk is too high or your chair too low, you’ll create new tension patterns that can offset the benefits of improved mouse ergonomics.

-Consider investing in an adjustable keyboard tray if your desk height cannot be modified.
-This allows you to position your mouse and keyboard at the optimal height regardless of your desk’s fixed dimensions.
+I had to invest in an adjustable keyboard tray because my desk height couldn’t be modified.
+This allowed me to position my mouse and keyboard at the optimal height regardless of my desk’s fixed dimensions.
 Many ergonomic specialists recommend that your mouse should be positioned at the same height as your keyboard to maintain consistent arm positioning.

 Long-term Health Benefits and Injury Prevention

-Users who make the switch to ergonomic vertical mice often report improvements that extend beyond immediate pain relief.
+After using vertical mice for several years now, I’ve noticed improvements that extend beyond immediate pain relief.
 Better sleep quality, reduced tension headaches, and improved focus throughout the workday are common secondary benefits that result from decreased chronic muscle tension.

 The productivity benefits are equally significant.
 When you’re not constantly managing discomfort from wrist pain or shoulder tension, you can maintain focus for longer periods and work more efficiently.
 Many remote workers and frequent computer users find that the initial investment in a quality vertical mouse pays dividends in improved work quality and reduced fatigue.